nmargari/usv_mission_planner/README.md

 # USV Mission Planner

-A desktop Ground Control Station (GCS) for planning missions for an Unmanned Surface Vehicle (USV).
+A desktop Ground Control Station (GCS) for planning and executing missions for an Unmanned Surface Vehicle (USV).
 The operator places waypoints on an interactive map, draws a geofence, and assembles an ordered sequence of commands using a visual block-based editor.
-Missions can be saved and loaded as JSON.
+Missions are saved and loaded as JSON.
+The built-in execution engine builds a real BehaviorTree from the mission and logs the execution order.

 ---